RiftCat/vridge-api/README.md

 See [Listening to broadcasts](https://github.com/RiftCat/vridge-api/wiki/Listening-to-haptic-feedback).

-## Changes
+## Changelog

-### API v-WIP (VRidge 2.3+)
+### API v3.1 (VRidge 2.3+)

+#### Additions
+* Added Java API client.
-* Additional access layer to use API without worrying about connection state.
+* Added VridgeRemote class as a fire-and-forget access layer to use API without managing connection state.
-* Remapping 3->6 DOF (...to be expanded)
-* Reprojection fixes:
-   * Head Tracking: SetAsyncOffset will be limited to writing only yaw for drift correction.
+* Added a way to remap 3DOF controllers into 6DOF controllers, attached to head.
+* Added HeadRelation which configures how the pose is affected by recenter calls.
+Default "Unrelated" should cover most cases.
+* Added discovery UDP broadcast which lets you find active VRidge servers on the local network.

+#### Changes

+* Removed async offset's pitch and roll axes.
+Old calls will discard pitch and roll data and only use yaw offset.
+[Discussion](https://github.com/RiftCat/vridge-api/issues/15).
-   * Head Tracking: When using reprojection-enabled device, API users won't be able to write direct rotational data.
+* When using reprojection-enabled device, rotational head tracking input will be discarded.
 External rotational data doesn't play well with devices expecting to use late reprojection based on their own sensor data.
+* Deprecated OrientationMatrix as pose format.
+Added separate rotation quaternion and position vector instead.
+Removes ambiguity of pose matrix format and byte layout.
+Old format still works.
+* C# API client now multi-targets .NET Standard 2.0 and .NET Framework 4.7.

 ### API v3 (VRidge 2.0+)